OIDC Basics

 }

-• resultMessage provides human-readable result of the request processing (See also Interpreting Authlete’s result codes). openid=true indicates the request is to be processed in accordance with the OIDC protocol.
+• resultMessage provides a human-readable result of the request processing (See also Interpreting Authlete’s result codes). openid=true indicates the request is to be processed in accordance with the OIDC protocol.

 • action indicates what the authorization server should do next.